 There are also a range of training schemes and courses to help existing employees develop existing or new skills.

 On 5 October we hosted a webinar where a panel of speakers explained how apprenticeships can benefit your business, improve recruitment and retention, what the apprenticeship levy is and how it works, and identify apprenticeship opportunities.

 - Form the Future supports local businesses to develop and offer apprenticeships through the Greater Cambridge Apprenticeship Service.
 The service supports any type of apprenticeship but especially in the much sought after STEM subjects – science, technology, engineering and maths.

-- You can also find out about the financial support that is available towards the costs of training and assessing your apprentice.
+- The Government offers step-by-step advice and information to employers on taking on an apprentice, including the financial support that is available towards the costs of training and assessing your apprentice.

 Work placements, internships and work experience

 Work placements, internships and work experience are a great way to find future employees, as they give you the opportunity to train and assess people over time.